samuelsingh/chef-repo/vagrant/Vagrantfile.md

   # Forward a port from the guest to the host, which allows for outside
   # computers to access the VM, whereas host only networking does not.
-  # config.vm.forward_port "http", 80, 8080
+  config.vm.forward_port "http", 80, 8080

+  # This line allows a host folder to be mounted on the guest.
+Useful when transferring
-  # Share an additional folder to the guest VM.
-The first argument is
+  # New warfiles to the guest tomcat.
-  # an identifier, the second is the path on the guest to mount the
-  # folder, and the third is the path on the host to the actual folder.
-  config.vm.share_folder "dist_in", "/dist_in", "/path/to/war/output/dir"
+  config.vm.share_folder "dist_in", "/dist_in", "< set me to /path/to/war/output/dir >"

   config.vm.provision :chef_solo do |chef|
-    chef.cookbooks_path = "/home/andrew/svn/chef-experimental/chef-repo/site-cookbooks"
-    chef.json = {
+    chef.cookbooks_path = "< set me to path to chef repo >/site-cookbooks" chef.json = {
       "domain" => "mapofmedicine.com",
       "hostname" => "local-build",